-Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
-They turn their head to see the dog licking at a puddle that's gradually forming on the bathroom floor.
+Summer’s coming (as hard as it is to believe right now) and here's an all-to-familiar scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip... drip... drip.
+They look over to see the dog licking at a puddle that's gradually forming on the bathroom floor.
 Suddenly: Worry, stress, and that “how much will this cost?” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
 This can strike anywhere, from Belleville to Timbuktu, regardless of summer heat.

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Belleville area home.
-The two main reasons why the evaporator coil may freeze:
+There are two primary reasons the evaporator coil may freeze:

 - The restriction of the system’s airflow